Why the Weaponization of Trust will destroy your business and how to avoid falling into this seductive trap.

 Caring about customers sucks.

-You have to consider every interaction your customer has with your business and how you can make that experience more enjoyable, valuable, and actionable.
+It would be best to consider every interaction your customer has with your business and how you can make that experience more enjoyable, valuable, and actionable.

 And all of this has to be done on THEIR terms, from THEIR perspective, serving THEIR needs.